≪ Go to our review of Stroller & Car Seat Combos

 Ease of Setup

-The Caddy earned a 6 of 10 for ease of setup.
-It is about average and neither hard nor particularly difficult.
+The Caddy earned a 6 of 10 for ease of setup and is about average and neither hard nor particularly difficult.
 It took 8:23 minutes to set it up during testing.

 The Caddy earned a 3 of 10 for quality (the lowest in the group).
 The high for this metric is 8 shared by the UPPAbaby Vista Combo and the BOB Revolution Flex Combo, which both offer nicer materials and have great attention to detail.